 The Aspire notebook range from Acer includes slim office devices with a stylish exterior.
 We looked at the current version with AMD Ryzen 5500U and NVIDIA GTX 1650.
 Surprise: In addition to Office applications, games also run well on them.

-As already said, the Aspire products are actually office notebooks and can be compared with the “ThinkBooks” from Lenovo: slim, stylish case and good inner values.
-Acer itself titled the models with ” Experience a new design and high performance – whether in everyday life or at work, for simple or complex tasks .”
-Acer divides the series into Aspire 1, Aspire 3, Aspire 3 Pro, Aspire 5 and Aspire 7.
+As already said, the Aspire products are office notebooks and can be compared with the “ThinkBooks” from Lenovo: slim, stylish case and good inner values.
+Acer itself titled the models ” Experience a new design and high performance – whether in everyday life or at work, for simple or complex tasks .”
+Acer divides the series into Aspire 1, Aspire 3, Aspire 3 Pro, Aspire 5, and Aspire 7.
 The higher the number, the more power, and processing.

 The Acer Aspire 7 (A715-42G-R0XB) therefore belongs to the highest category.
 It offers strong components with an AMD Ryzen 5 5500U and an NVIDIA GTX 1650 (4GB).
 With the Acer Aspire 7 (A715-42G-R9LH) there is an even stronger version with an AMD Ryzen 7 5700U.

 - 1 Technical data Acer Aspire 7 (A715-42G-R0XB)

 - 2 Promises of advertising

 - 3 A brief overview of the Acer Aspire 7 Review 2021

 - 13 Sound & webcam